parro-it/netcdf4/README.md

 ## Known flaws

-* Reading `variable.fillvalue` for string type variables causes segfault on ubuntu 18.04 due to knowing issue [nc_inq_var_fill() doesn't work for NC_STRING if a fill value is set - segfault results](https://github.com/Unidata/netcdf-c/issues/732).
-Workaround - find and install netcdf version > 4.6.0;
+* Reading `variable.fillvalue` for string type variables causes segfault with netcdf4 version prior to 4.6.1 due to knowing issue [nc_inq_var_fill() doesn't work for NC_STRING if a fill value is set - segfault results](https://github.com/Unidata/netcdf-c/issues/732).
+So, ubuntu<=18.04 is affected.